Bumble Bee Vs Honey Bee Vs Wasp

 Tips To Avoid Getting Stung By Bees And Wasps

-Bees and wasps both are stinging insects.
-So, whenever felt threatened they wouldn’t hesitate to sting.
-The best way to avoid getting stung by such insects is to avoid interaction with them.
+Bees and wasps are both stinging insects.
+So, whenever they felt threatened, they wouldn’t hesitate to sting.
+The best way to avoid getting stung by such insects is to avoid interaction with them

 Have you noticed beekeepers handling bees without getting stung?
-How do beekeepers do not get stung?
+How do beekeepers not get stung?

 Because they know how to deal with bees.
 For normal people, it is not preferred to interact with bees or wasps.
 Wasps are very dangerous.
 So avoid any type of interaction with them.